NYU-CS9053/Syllabus/README.md

 * Style (1 - 5) - 10%
     - This is related to how your name classes, variables and how well you follow the [Java Code Conventions](http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html)
-* Immutability (0 or 1, times 5) - 10%
+* Immutability (0 or 5) - 10%
     - This is whether you program with immutable data.
 If all data is immutable you get a 5 if one or more portions of your code uses mutable data you get a 0 for this portion of the grade.
-* Repeating Past Mistakes (0 or 1, times 5) - 10%
+* Repeating Past Mistakes (0 or 5) - 10%
     - This is whether or not you fix past mistakes going forward.
 E.g. if you used mutable data in the past homework and I commented about this and you continue to use mutable data you will get a 0 for this portion of the grade.
-* Git Usage (0 or 1, times 5) - 10%
+* Git Usage (0 or 5) - 10%
     - This is whether you properly use Git/GitHub.
 You should not have merge conflicts submitted in your homework.
 You should not submit `.class` files or IDE files.
     - NOTE, this is separate from submitting code on time.
-Only code prior to _5pm_ of the deadline will be reviewed and if you do not push your code for review within _6hr_ of the deadline you will get a 0 for the entire homework.
+Only code prior to _5pm_ of the deadline (with an emailed commit id) will be reviewed and if you do not push your code for review within _24hr_ of the deadline you will get a 0 for the entire homework.
 * Organization (1 - 5) - 20%
     - This is how well you organize your code.
 Is it readable and maintainable?
 * Correctness (1 - 5) - 40%
     - This is whether your code fulfills the specifications of the homework.
 E.g. does it compile?
 Does it work?
 Does it pass test cases if present?
 Etc.

+### Illness / Personal Matters
+If you have any illness or personal matter which affects your performance or ability to complete homework or take an exam please reach out to Deanna Rayment.
+She is the Coordinator of Student Advocacy, Compliance, and Student Affairs at Tandon and is best in a position to assist.
+She will coordinate with me if need be.
+She can be reached via email at deanna.rayment@nyu.edu and by phone at 646-997-3046.

 ### Learning Needs / Moses Center Statement of Disability
 If you are student with a disability who is requesting accommodations, please contact New York University’s Moses Center for Students with Disabilities (CSD) at 212-998-4980 or mosescsd@nyu.edu.
 You must be registered with CSD to receive accommodations.
 Information about the Moses Center can be found [here](http://www.nyu.edu/students/communities-and-groups/students-with-disabilities.html).
 The Moses Center is located at 726 Broadway on the 2nd and 3rd floors.